 Miranda StevensonTrustee (UK)

 Miranda Stevenson has played a leading role in the field of zoological gardens and aquaria, first as Curator of Edinburgh Zoo and later as Director of the British and Irish Association of Zoos and Aquariums (BIAZA).
-During that time she helped develop the WLT-BIAZA partnership which led to the creation of the BIAZA Reserve in the Atlantic Rainforest of Brazil in 2010, and subsequently the BIAZA Keepers of the Wild programme.
+During her time at BIAZA she helped develop the WLT-BIAZA partnership which led to the creation of the BIAZA Reserve in the Atlantic Rainforest of Brazil in 2010, and subsequently the BIAZA Keepers of the Wild programme.
 In 2012 Miranda was awarded an OBE for her services to wildlife and conservation.
 She became a Trustee of World Land Trust in 2013.

 Andrew von PreussenTrustee (UK)

 A WLT supporter for many years, Andrew von Preussen became a Trustee in 2011.
 He trained as a commercial pilot in 1970, after which he flew helicopters with British Executive Air Services from Oxford airport at Kidlington before setting up an aerial filming company called Air Film Services in 1975.
-For the last 15 years he has concentrated on farming at Thorpe Hall at Horham in Suffolk.
+He now concentrates on farming at Thorpe Hall at Horham in Suffolk.